timothyhull/100daysofcode/days/_83_84/README.md

         # Compared the mock file input value with the mock file output value
         assert mock_file_input_string == mock_write_value
         ```

 - Maintained BCH score of **10/10**.

+- All `pytest` tests pass.

+--

+### :notebook: 8/27/22

+- Refactor _create_plot_file to return two values.
+The path to the plot file.
+The number of characters written to a new plot file.

+- Add new functions to validate new plot generation.
+_validate_new_plot
+_print_plot_result

+Replaced text variables with text constants

+- Updated `test_write_plot_html_file` function in [app/ClimateData.py](https://github.com/timothyhull/climate-data-plotly/blob/main/app/ClimateData) to support returning values that allow determination of whether or not a plot file write is successful:
+    - Refactored the `_create_plot_file` method to return two values:
+        - The path to the plot file.
+        - The number of characters written to a new plot file.

+- Refactored `test_write_plot_html_file` function in [tests/test_ClimateData.py](https://github.com/timothyhull/climate-data-plotly/blob/main/tests/test_ClimateData.py) to account for new return value in the `ClimateData.write_plot_html_file` method:
+    - Added check for match between mock file input and mock file output.

+- Refactored [app/climate_data.py](https://github.com/timothyhull/climate-data-plotly/blob/main/app/climate_data.py) to support determining if a plot file write is successful or not:
+    - Add new functions to validate new plot generation.
+        - `_validate_new_plot`
+        - `_print_plot_result`

+- Maintained BCH score of **10/10**.